 - Table tents encouraging public participation in a program must include the University of Iowa accessibility statement.

 How to submit a table tent

-- Approval for table tent distribution and scheduling should be arranged in advance with the assistant to the senior director of University Housing and Dining located in 4141 Burge Hall.
-You can email firstname.lastname@example.org or call 319-353-2369.
+- Approval for table tent distribution and scheduling should be arranged in advance with Student Life Communications.
+You can email firstname.lastname@example.org, or stop by Room 286 in the IMU.